tiendu/tiendu.github.io/_posts/2026-05-21-compliance-for-bioinfo-engineers-eng.md

 - support access boundaries
 - operational documentation

-If your system cannot technically support those expectations, the contract alone will not save you.
+If the system cannot technically support those expectations, the contract alone will not save it.

 ### Privacy Rule, Security Rule, and Breach Notification Rule